Alexander-H-Liu/UFDN/README.md

 Please cite the article:

-"A Unified Feature Disentangler for Multi-Domain Image Translation and Manipulation" Alexander Liu, Yen-Chen Liu, Yu-Ying Yeh, Yu-Chiang Frank Wang, NIPS'18
+"A Unified Feature Disentangler for Multi-Domain Image Translation and Manipulation" Alexander H. Liu, Yen-Cheng Liu, Yu-Ying Yeh, Yu-Chiang Frank Wang, NIPS'18

 Please also cite the article if you find the face dataset helpful: